onevcat/UniWebView-Docs/docs/guide/using-javascript.md

 # Using JavaScript

 JavaScript is a powerful tool to interact and even change the web content from your Unity games.
-UniWebView has full support on running JavaScript in the web page.
-You could not only run existing JavaScript code in the page, but also define your own functions in JavaScript and add it to the web view.
+UniWebView has full support for running JavaScript in the web page.
+You could not only run existing JavaScript code on the page but also define your own functions in JavaScript and add it to the web view.

 ## Adding